awdemos/awdemos/README.md

 Hi and welcome to my demos repo!

-This repository showcases a collection of demo projects that interest me in various services.
-There are example deployments in Docker, AWS, and GCP, bare metal Kubernetes, and other projects leveraging modern and cutting-edge technologies.
+This repository showcases a collection of demo projects and research that interest me.
+Among other things there are example deployments in Docker, AWS, and GCP, bare metal Kubernetes, and other projects leveraging modern and cutting-edge technologies.

+While the initial focus of this demo is for technical projects, I have expanded it to include various topics including containers, Large Language Models, and tooling.

-It includes examples using Terraform and Pulumi for deploying resources, containerization with containerd and Kubernetes for orchestration, as well as some nice-to-haves like git tips, zsh, and neovim configs, and a lot more.
+The demos include examples using Terraform and Pulumi for deploying resources, containerization with docker, Kubernetes for orchestration, as well as some nice-to-haves like git tips, zsh, and neovim configs, and a lot more.

-Be sure to check out the analysis of Grok, the Ultimate Kubernetes Wishlist, and Kubernetes docs, Talos cluster setups.
+Be sure to check out the analysis of Grok, the Ultimate Kubernetes Wishlist, low level Kubernetes details, and even Talos cluster setups in docker.

-Interested in talking about an opportunity?
+If anything strikes you as particularly interesting and you want to speak with me about an opportunity?
 You can schedule a meeting with me anytime during Eastern Standard Time ([https://cal.com/aiconsulting](https://cal.com/aiconsulting)).

 ### Highlights: